HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

   sql_file="lighthouse_unminified_js.sql"
 ) }}

-The chart above shows that most pages tested (77%) get a score of 90 or above, meaning that few unminified scripts are found.
+The chart above shows that most pages tested (77%) get a score of 0.90 or above, meaning that few unminified scripts are found.

 Overall, only 4.5% of the JavaScript requests recorded are unminified.

-Interestingly, while we've picked on 3rd party requests a bit, this is one area where third-party scripts are doing better than first-party scripts.
+Interestingly, while we've picked on third-party requests a bit, this is one area where third-party scripts are doing better than first-party scripts.
 82% of the average mobile page's unminified JavaScript bytes come from first-party code.

 {{ figure_markup(
   image="lighthouse-unminified-js-by-3p.png",